Arunpandian2306/AWS-LAMBDA-S3/README.md

   "age": 43
 }

-For GET Endpoint in the code upload this file my-get-lambda-s3.zip(contains code and npm packages) And ADD necessary Test Events
+8.For GET Endpoint in the code upload this file my-get-lambda-s3.zip(contains code and npm packages) And ADD necessary Test Events
   SampleTest EventJson
   {